StanfordHCI/HPDS-legacy/CONTRIBUTING.md

 2. [Designing a Sensor on the AWARE iOS Client](https://github.com/tetujin/aware-client-ios): by writing a sensor in the format of the file [SampleSensor.m](https://github.com/tetujin/AWAREFramework-iOS/blob/master/Example/AWAREFramework/SampleSensor.m) (along with its approriate header), it is possible to collect survey data from AWARE in the app, then send the data to the AWARE backend whenever the sensors are synchronized (and so the survey would collect/send data just like any other app).
 I attempted this, but found it beyond my abilities, at which point I began investigating other solutions (like the above and below) - but I am also optimistic that this is another option that is viable.

 3. [ProgressKinvey's Kinvey-ResearchKit](https://github.com/Kinvey/kinvey-researchkit): a ResearchKit wrapper used to develop ResearchKit applications on the Kinvey Platform.
 When I worked through their [Getting Started Guide](https://devcenter.kinvey.com/ios/guides/getting-started), I found loads of syntax errors in their library: a friend who is familiar with Swift and iOS app development took a look and pointed out that the wrapper is almost certainly quite outdated.
 I have not heard back from the team after contacting them about this, nor have I heard anything about plans to update.
-It's worth keeping an eye on this one, but I'm less optimist about its ability to meet our needs.
+It's worth keeping an eye on this one, but I'm less optimistic about its ability to meet our needs.

 ## What Comes Next?